-My husband hails from the French region of Brittany where crêpes are thought to have originated.
+My husband hails from the French region of Brittany where crepes (or more correctly spelt, crêpes) are thought to have originated.
 And so it goes without saying that, in this part of the world, it is completely acceptable to have pancakes at breakfast every morning, or even as a goûter, the French equivalent of afternoon tea.

 Celebrate New Year’s Day with this delicious Greek New Year’s Cake, called Vasilopita.

 We love celebrating New Year’s Day with our Greek friends – a somewhat cosy affair which doubles as a belated Christmas celebration for the little ones but without the stress of Christmas Day itself.

 In the spirit of Greek family gatherings, there is always an abundance of deliciously-prepared food on offer, and always a Vasilopita – a Greek New Year’s Cake – to celebrate the first day of the year.